Bitcoin celebrated its 13th birthday - Crypto weekly update

 The nonfungible token (NFT) market is constantly gaining strength and popularity, not only thanks to digital art, but also thanks to various collectibles in blockchain games and metaverse.

-OpenSea is a decentralized market for nonfungible tokens (NFT) built on the Ethereum blockchain, which was created in 2018.
-Opensea specializes exclusively in trading NFT, which act as a blockchain proof of ownership of certain digital assets.
-With the most recent investment, OpenSea’s value has now surpassed $13.3 billion.
+OpenSea is a decentralized market for nonfungible tokens (NFTs) built on the Ethereum blockchain, which was created in 2018.
+Opensea specializes exclusively in trading NFTWith the most recent investment, OpenSea's value has now surpassed $13.3 billion.

 OpenSea said it will use the money to further develop its product, enhance customer service and security, invest in the wider NFT and Web3 community, and hire more employees.
 Source